TL;DR:

 Digital Archival at Brown University

-I run the Inning Club, a guerilla archival collective devoted to preserving that which Brown University's staff archivists miss.
+I ran the Inning Club, a guerilla archival collective devoted to preserving that which Brown University's staff archivists miss.
 Since 2013, the Club has dissected Brown's secret societies, interviewed countless alumni, and has accumulated more than 5,000 photographs (spanning decades!) of students crawling through Brown's tunnels and peering out from its roofs.

 In 2016, I published Liber Brunoniana, a 21st-century remix of Brown University's authoritative dead-tree encyclopedia.